 Shelters Turn Their Backs on New Jersey’s Animals

 New Jersey animal shelters rescue far more dogs from out of state than from other New Jersey animal shelters.
-Specifically, New Jersey animal shelters transferred in 9,918 dogs from out of state animal shelters and only rescued 2,950 dogs from other New Jersey animal shelters.
+Specifically, New Jersey animal shelters transferred in 10,131 dogs from out of state animal shelters and only rescued 2,399 dogs from other New Jersey animal shelters.
 However, St. Hubert’s frequently transfers a substantial number of its transports quickly to its partners in New Jersey and other states.
-If I back out St. Hubert’s transfers of dogs to out of state organizations, the number of transports decreases from 9,918 dogs to 8,326 dogs.
-As a comparison, the total and adjusted transports in 2016 were 7,948 dogs and 7,033 dogs.
-While the state’s local kill rate decreased in 2017, it is likely the local kill rate would have decreased by more if not for the massive number of out of state transports.
+If I back out St. Hubert’s transfers of dogs to out of state organizations, the number of transports decreases from 10,131 dogs to 6,360 dogs.
+While the state’s local kill rate decreased in 2018, it is likely the local kill rate would have decreased by more if not for the massive number of out of state transports.